 We have a Board approved Capital Management Policy.
 The purpose of this policy is to protect and evaluate the allocation of capital as a scarce and strategic resource, maximize the return on invested capital, and to plan ahead for future capital needs.
-At least annually we conduct an ORSA.
-ORSA is intended as a tool to enhance our understanding of the interrelationships between our risk profile and capital needs.
-For more detail on capital management refer to Note 21 to the consolidated financial statements.
+Proactive capital management ensures that CGL maintains enough capital to cover the risks to which the organization is exposed, and manages capital at a level that is consistent with its risk appetite.
+For more detail on capital management refer to Note 20 to the consolidated financial statements.